Sometimes we all feel like failures at work. Over the past week, I heard or experienced myself all of the following and more:

 In these situations, it helps to take one or more steps back until we come out from underneath our failure’s gloom and can see the full picture.
 More often than not, this different vantage point will show that apart from the shadows of failure, your work landscape also displays the peaks of success, the valleys of cooperation and lots and lots of fields of opportunity.
 This perspective will reveal that while we may have failed in one thing, we are not in fact A failure.

-Talk About It (and hear what the others tell you)
+Talk About Feeling Like A Failure At Work (and hear what the others tell you)

 At times, the cloud of our perception of failure is so big that no matter how many steps back we take, we cannot come out from underneath it.
 The good news is that there are others around us whose vision is not so obscured and who can help us see more clearly.